byceps/byceps/docs/installation.rst

 Debian
 ------

-Debian_ Linux is the suggested operating system to run BYCEPS on.
+`Debian Linux`_ is the recommended operating system to run BYCEPS on.

-The following packages available in the Debian repository as part of the "Jessie" release:
+The following packages are available in the Debian repository as part of the "Jessie" release:

 * ``postgresql-9.4``